 PM-6100/Project Management Essentials: This program will provide a foundational knowledge base reflecting the most up-to-date project management information so students can effectively put their training and principles to work in their organizations.

 As you can see, there are a variety of IT/Project Management-related certifications, which leads to a variety of civilian employment opportunities (in a growing field, no less).
 As the Army Credentialing Assistance Program continues to grow, and we take on more students, we expect them to continue taking these certifications, as well as others.
-For example, any service members or veterans that have medical backgrounds would be better suited for some of our healthcare certifications.
+For example, any service members that have medical backgrounds would be better suited for some of our healthcare certifications.